AstroWIT (noun): mental sharpness and inventiveness in astrophysics; keen intelligence.

 phd thesis

-Sam (he/him) is 5th year graduate student playing a leading role in the James Webb Space Telescope PRIMER large survey by generating the first quick-look NIRCam photometric catalogs for the team.
-He is currently working with the HST and JWST photometry to improve our ability to control for the point spread functions of the telescopes, testing and developing Python-based algorithms using data from the Hubble Legacy Survey.
+Sam (he/him) is 6th year graduate student playing a leading role in the JWST PRIMER large survey by generating NIRCam photometric catalogs for the team.
+He is an expert at working with the HST and JWST photometry to improve our ability to control for the point spread functions of the telescopes, testing and developing Python-based algorithms optimized for JWST data.
 Scientifically, Sam is interested in understanding the morphologies of low-mass quiescent galaxies and the interplay between structure and formation scenarios.
 Sam is also leading the effort in generating and vetting a Hubble Space Telescope near-infrared morphological catalog in the 3D-DASH 1.7 square degree region.
 This follows his earlier work on the pilot COSMOS-DASH program (Cutler et al. 2022).
 With the 3D-DASH data set, Sam is currently working on a project studying the color gradients of massive galaxies.

 Professional Webpage: https://samecutler.github.io/